Data Quality

 Data Governance Manager

-This is the person, such as a Chief Data Officer (CDO), responsible for data use and integrity across the business.
-They are in charge of setting the data governance framework and ensuring it is implemented across various systems and business processes.
+A data governance manager is responsible for data use and integrity across the business.
+This person sets the data governance framework and ensures it’s implemented across various systems and business processes.
+A Chief Data Officer (CDO) often acts as a data governance manager.

 • Collaborating with the steering committee and data stewards to standardize data approaches between business units.